-Our analyses will be updated when justified by additional O2 observations.
-As more data are received at NCEI/WDS-Oceanography, we will also be able to produce improved higher resolution climatologies for O2, AOU, and $O_2^S$ .
+Our analyses will be updated when justified by additional water column nutrient observations.
+As more oceanographic nutrient data are received at NCEI/WDS-Oceanography, we will also be able to extend the seasonal and monthly nutrient analysis to deeper levels.